nldlabs/nlddoc/docs/Overview/faq.md

 Your docs are markdown - no TypeScript needed!

-If you're asking about extending nlddoc itself, yes, the codebase is JavaScript (ESM) but you could contribute TypeScript.
+If you're asking about extending fastdocs itself, yes, the codebase is JavaScript (ESM) but you could contribute TypeScript.

 ### Does it work offline?